ollelogdahl/concord/README.md

 # Overview

-Concord is a resilient implementation of the core Chord protocol in Go.
-It provides the core foundation for consistent hashing that's fully resilient to node failures, making it ideal for building scalable distributed systems.
+Concord is a resilient implementation of the core [Chord protocol](https://en.wikipedia.org/wiki/Chord_(peer-to-peer)) in Go.

-The design of this library is based upon the formal work by Pamela Zave, which provides a solid theoretical foundation for the implementation.
+The protocol enables distributed key lookup in a peer-to-peer network using consistent hashing, a technique for evenly distributing keys across multiple nodes while minimizing reassignments when nodes join and leave.
+Chord allows nodes in this dynamic network to efficiently determine which node is responsible for a given key.
+While Chord is often conflated with its common use case, Distributed Hash Tables, this library implements the more general lookup protocol, allowing you to build DHTs or other distributed applications on top of it.

+This implementation closely follows Pamela Zave's formally verified Chord specification, thereby achieving resilience to node failures and maintaining consistency during crash faults.

 # Features